THE CONSTITUTION OF THE

 Section 2: The ASB Executive Board candidates will give speeches to the student body and will be elected with printed ballots.
 Once elected, all officers must follow the criteria listed in Article VI, the Century High School Student Handbook, the Hillsboro School District Board Policy and the election Pledge and Awareness Form signed prior to campaign week the previous year.
 Speeches may take the form of videos.

-Section 3: Appointments for ASB Senators will be made by the newly elected ASB President, ASB Vide President and the Activities Director.
+Section 3: Appointments for ASB Senators will be made by the newly elected class officers and the Activities Director.

 Section 4: Officer transition shall take place in the spring.